DipeshMitthalal/NamedCounter/README.md

 # NamedCounter
-This  is a WEB API Which allows user to create a counter , increment the same and also retrieve the list of counter Basic Testing
+This  is a WEB API Which allows user to create a counter , increment the same and also retrieve the list of counter

+Heroku Link:
 https://namedcounter.herokuapp.com/NamedCounterAPI/

-The below requests are to create a named counter. any number of counters can be created.
+The below requests are used to create a named counter.
+Any number of counters can be created.
 Counters will be intialized to value Zero
 Request format  https://namedcounter.herokuapp.com/NamedCounterAPI/insert/{nameofthecounter1}

 For example:
   [PUT] https://namedcounter.herokuapp.com/NamedCounterAPI/insert/counter1
   [PUT] https://namedcounter.herokuapp.com/NamedCounterAPI/insert/counter2